 4. Things to do and see in Zakynthos

 This is our main recommendation for all Zakynthos visitors since it is undoubtedly one of the unique and stunning sites in the Mediterranean.
 Navagio, also known as Smugglers Cove or Shipwreck beach is in the northwest part of the island.
 You can reach it directly by boat from various resorts, or take a bus to its near vicinity and then get a boat ride to the beach.
 You cannot walk to the beach since it is surrounded by high cliffs and inaccessible terrain.
 Make sure to put on your swimming suit because you’ll be needing it, and definitely bring an umbrella or a hat to avoid heatstroke (there is not much shade to hide in).

 4.2.
 Party at the best clubs in Laganas

 For all those who came to the island to party, there is no place better than Laganas.
 Zante nightlife is absolutely great, and there’s a big number of clubs and bars to satisfy all kinds of tastes.
 Must-visit clubs for dance music fans are Rescue, Zeros, Cocktails and Dreams, Ghetto, and Candy.
 They’re usually filled with tipsy clubbers most nights of the season, and a good time is highly probable.
-People who would like a bit more relaxed atmosphere there are many pubs and bars at hand, for instance, Drunken Duncan’s, Chevy’s, Barcode and Medusa.
+For people who would like a bit more relaxed atmosphere, there are many pubs and bars at hand, for instance, Drunken Duncan’s, Chevy’s, Barcode, and Medusa.